Coffee production in Puerto Rico: History

 Coffee was first introduced to Puerto Rico in 1736 as a minor cash crop during Spanish colonial rule from nearby Martinique, and was mostly consumed locally.
 By the end of the 18th century, the island produced more than a million pounds of coffee a year.
 By the late 19th century, coffee production peaked, and the island was the world's seventh largest producer of coffee.
 Utuado was the most prominent site in coffee production before 1898.
 This rapid rise in the quantity and quality of coffee produced in the island is attributed to immigrants from Europe who brought their expertise to bear on its growth.

-In 1898, the United States annexed the island from Spanish control, and it subsequently saw a decline in coffee production, as emphasis was more on growing sugar cane commercially.
+In 1898, the United States obtained the island from Spain, and it subsequently saw a decline in coffee production, as emphasis was placed more on growing sugar cane commercially.
 However, there is now a resurgence of coffee production, with the traditional hacienda estates reopening, and additional areas being brought under the crop.
 New coffee farms have been started in the Cordillera Central where the nutrient content in the volcanic soil is conducive to high value production of gourmet coffee.